TeamWaggles/Terraform-LabDay/README.md

 - brew install [`--cask google-cloud-sdk`](https://cloud.google.com/sdk/docs/install-sdk)
 - brew install [warrensbox/tap/tfswitch](https://tfswitch.warrensbox.com/Install/)     (optional, yet strongly recommended)

+Additionally, our good friend Anthony Rees created a [repo](https://github.com/alainlubin/laptop_setup) from which you can run a script to install the above tools and more.
+You may need to comment out applications you don't need to streamline the process.
+Note: I'm using a fork of his repo.

 ## Core Terraform files in this repo

 main.tf - AWS resources defined